sophiayduan/bldc-motor/JOURNAL.md

 For the next (and likely final) version, i'll swap to Nylon or another high temp filament for the stator, wind it in a Wye (Star) config, and hopefully drive it using a driver board that I design.

+# Feb 21st: V2.2 Finished
+**Total time spent: too much time.**

+- Reprinted the stator with HT-PLA, and then rewound it in a Wye configuration
+- Had so many issues with the ESC, espicially the calibration.
+Looking back, I recongnize that my PSU wasn't providing enough current (along with a multitude of other issues that I fixed)
+- Got the motor running consistently! (video in the readme) --Somewhat, the highest current PSU I have access to is _barely_ enough.
+Otherwise, it works great.

+I ended up creating a [tachometer](https://github.com/sophiayduan/tachometer) to measure the RPM of this motor.
+(I want to determine its kV and efficiency)

+It has a nice dashboard, but I'm still working on making the calculated RPM more accurate.

 Got my hands on a ESC (though I'm designing my own rn)